Cem Mil Podcasts: A Spoken Portuguese Document Corpus For Multi-modal, Multi-lingual and Multi-Dialect Information Access Research: Introduction

 Podcasts, a new and emergent spoken mass communication medium, come in many formats and levels of formality.
-Podcasts are typically produced as topically or stylistically consistent \textit{shows} which consist of \textit{episodes}, which are published serially with some regularity over time.
-Podcast shows can be educational, journalistic, or fictional; formal or informal; conversational or monologues; and vary over type, style, form, and topic.
+Podcasts are typically produced as topically or stylistically consistent \textit{shows} that consist of \textit{episodes}, which are published serially with some regularity over time.
 Podcast consumption has been growing rapidly \cite{whitner2020meteoric} and podcasts have in the past years become a topic of interest for research in speech and language technology, linguistics, information access technology, and media studies.
-Podcasts are available in a wide variety of languages.
-The Anchor podcast creation app is available in thirty-five languages \cite{anchorUILanguages} with many more podcasters creating podcasts in other languages.

-In order to facilitate academic research on podcasts, in 2020 we released an English language podcast dataset for research purposes \cite{clifton2020hundredthousand}.
-The English language podcast dataset has been shared to more than one thousand research groups since it was published.
-It is orders of magnitude larger than previous transcribed speech datasets, and contains a rich variety of genres, subject matter, speaking styles, and structural formats, departing from other collections of English language data \cite{karlgren2022lexical}.
-The Portuguese dataset described here is of comparable size and breadth.
-In addition, like the English dataset, it contains metadata that can be used as proxy labels for supervised learning tasks, such as creator descriptions for the summarization task and show publisher for authorship attribution tasks.

-The Portuguese language is the sixth most-spoken language in the world, with 250 million native speakers, and 24 million more L2 speakers \cite{portLangWikipedia}.
-Morais et al \cite{morais2021audience} surveyed 566 Brazilian podcast listeners, and found that they listen to podcasts across a range of topic areas, and like information that is complementary to the information found in other media.
-There have been smaller-scale studies of Portuguese podcasts \cite{antunes2020examining}.
-We know of no previous large-scale study of Portuguese language podcasts.
-In order to facilitate research on podcasts in Portuguese, we now release a podcast dataset consisting of 123,054 podcast episodes in Portuguese from 16,131 shows, encompassing more than 76,000 hours of speech audio.
-This extends the English language podcast dataset with a Portuguese language podcast dataset, effectively more than doubling the collection size.